Whether you think you can or you can’t – you’re right.Henry Ford

 Why does every philosophy and religion in the world talk about seeking truth?
 Because the truth will set us free.

 Sometimes you’re not even aware that you’re keeping secrets because you haven’t asked yourself for the truth.
 The following practices help you discover and articulate your own truth.

 1. Know when it’s noise

-There are many voices and opinions around you, but only some of the perspectives actually resonate with our own truth – and you’ll feel that.
-Most voices probably don’t resonate.
-All of that which doesn’t?
-That’s noise.
+There are many voices and opinions around us, but only a few will actually resonate with our truth – and when it does, you’ll feel it.
+Everything that doesn’t resonate with you, is noise.
 Even as you read my blogs or listen to my podcast, not everything is going to resonate, and that’s OK.
 Take what speaks to you and leave behind everything else that doesn’t serve you.

 As for your truth, you don’t have to “find” it like it’s somewhere out there lost and waiting to be found.
 It’s already within you; on some level, you already know it.
-It’s just all of the noise that can distract you from what’s true for you.
+What helps is to eliminate noise that’s distracting you from your truth.